petrosgk/MalmoRL/README.md

 3. `MissionStateBuilder`, where you can define the states (frames, observations etc.) produced by the environment.
 You must override the `build()` method to create and return states to the agent.

 Take a look at the included `missions/classroom.py` and `missions/multi_agent.py` for more concrete examples.

+### Run an experiment
+You can look at the included `run_classroom.py` and `run_multi_agent.py` for how to make your own script for your custom experiment but you don't necessarily have to follow them.
+The scripts expect a list of clients defined in `clients.txt`.
+There must be at least as many clients as there are agents in the mission.

+### Define an agent
+New agents should extend `BaseAgent` and override `fit()`, `test()`, `save()` and `load()` methods for training, testing, saving and loading the agent respectively.
+You can look at the included agents in `malmo_rl` for examples.

+### Use included agents
+`malmo_rl` includes 3 agents based on my fork of [keras-rl](https://github.com/petrosgk/keras-rl):
+1. Random agent
+2. Double Dueling DQN (D-DDQN) with recurrent network support
+3. Deep Deterministic Policy Gradient (DDPG) with recurrent network support

+You can run `classroom_train_dqn.sh` or `classroom_train_ddpg.sh` to train DQN and DDPG respectively on the Classroom mission.